Curran Singh Ferns

-Curran Lawrance Singh Ferns (born 6 July 1993 in Darwin) is an Australian–born Malaysian professional footballer.
-Ferns is a central midfielder but also can play as a centre-back.
+Curran Lawrance Singh Ferns (born 6 July 1993) is an Australian former professional soccer player who last played for Malaysia Super League club Kuala Lumpur City.
+Ferns was a central midfielder but also could play as a centre-back.

-Ferns is a highly composed technical player with advanced passing skills, but is also known for his competitive and defensive attributes on the field.
+Ferns was a highly composed technical player with advanced passing skills, but was also known for his competitive and defensive attributes on the field.

 Club careers

 Australia

 Ferns grew up in the eastern suburbs of Melbourne.
 At the age of 15, Ferns was selected for an elite sports scholarship with the Victorian Institute of Sport Men's Football Program, and shortly after represented Melbourne Victory FC Youth which competes in the National Youth League.
 At Melbourne Victory FC Youth and the Football Federation Victoria National Training Centre he was coached and mentored by Mehmet Durakovic.

 Ferns began playing senior professional football in Australia in the National Premier Leagues competition with Brisbane City. and later played for half a season at Port Melbourne.